laccore/feldman/doc/manual.markdown

 *	All subsequent rows must be data rows; no additional rows (e.g. units, comments) are allowed.
 *	Spaces, case, and parenthesized units are ignored when checking required columns.
 	For example, "Top Depth", "Top Depth (m)", and "topdepth" are all valid names for the required Section Summary "Top Depth" column.
-*   One or more non-required columns are allowed if their names are unique.
+*   Non-required columns are allowed as long as their names are distinct from required column names.
 *   Columns can be in any order.

 #### Identity Columns